 One of Canon's latest waterproof cameras is the PowerShot D20.

 Ewa-Marine is a German company that offers underwater housings for digital cameras from many different manufacturers.
 You can use the company's Web site to determine whether a waterproof housing exists for your model of digital camera.

 For beginner photographers, the Fantasea Web site specializes in underwater housings for Nikon compact digital cameras.
 More experienced photographers will find several other products aimed at underwater photography, such as lights, lenses, and filters.

 Ikelite carries underwater housings for cameras from several different manufacturers, including Canon, Fujifilm, Nikon, Olympus, and Sony.
 You also can see underwater photos that customers have uploaded to the Web site, giving you some ideas for your photos.

-Olympus makes underwater housings for several of its digital cameras, and the company makes a few point and shoot digital cameras that can be used in harsh weather and in shallow water without waterproof housings.
+Olympus makes underwater housings for several of its digital cameras, and the company makes a few fixed-lens tough cameras, such as the TG-830 iHS that can be used in harsh weather and in shallow water without waterproof housings.
 Finally, the Olympus Web site has some great tips for shooting underwater photos.

-Look for a few point and shoot models that can work underwater from Panasonic, including the Panasonic Lumix TS10 and the Lumix TS2.
+Look for a few point and shoot models that can work underwater from Panasonic, including the Panasonic Lumix TS4.

 - Sea & Sea

 Beginning and advanced digital photographers will find products for a variety of situations at the Sea & Sea Web site.
 Sea & Sea also has published an Underwater Photo Guide for Compact Digital Cameras (pictured above).
 It's a helpful guide with advice, instructions, and sample photos for those new to underwater photography.